alphajuliet/chordal/README.md

 #### Notes

-* Double sharps and flats (e.g. Abb) , and naturals are not handled
+* Double sharps and flats (e.g. A♭♭) , and naturals are not handled
 * Unicode characters not handled (♯, 𝄪, ♭, 𝄫, ♮)

 ### Transpose